music-suite/music-suite/docs/src/User-Guide.md

 ]
 ```

-The @[scale] and @[chord] functions take two parameters: the *tonic* (e.g. the absolute pitch at which the chord is centered) and a *mode* or *chord type* describings the characteristics of the chord.
+The [scale][ref-scale] and [chord][ref-chord] functions take two parameters: the *tonic* (e.g. the absolute pitch at which the chord is centered) and a *mode* or *chord type* describings the characteristics of the chord.
 Most common scale and chord types are pre-defined, but as will see later it is also possible to make up custom scales and chords.

 ```haskell+music
 inspectableToMusic @[ChordType Interval Pitch] $